Aero bars are proven to help enhance overall speed, economy, and long-distance comfort on the bike.

-Although it’s always advised to choose fit and function over aesthetics, there is of course, the actual look of the aero bars that undoubtedly place a role.
-Get a better visual look at the different aero bar options by checking out the products below.
+Although it’s always advised to choose fit and function over aesthetics, there is, of course, the actual look of the aero bars that undoubtedly plays a role.
+Get a better visual look at the different aero bar options by checking out some of these aero bar products.

 1. K. B. Blair, “Cycling Aerodynamics: Clearing the air,” MIT Open Course Ware, 2013.
 [Online].
 Available: https://ocw.mit.edu/courses/experimental-study-group/es-010-chemistry-of-sports-spring-2013/lecture-notes/MITES_010S13_lec10.pdf